CFZ1/OSR_Screen/README.md

-The code will be coming soon.
+The code will be coming soon once our paper is accepted.